Aldinga

 Aldinga has a typical household mix, with a fairly typical median household size

 Family households account for 70.7% of all households, including 27.8% couples with children, 26.8% couples without children, and 15.4% single parent families.
-Non-family households make up the remaining 29.3%, with lone person households at 26.5% and group households comprising 2.7%.
-The median household size is 2.5 people, which aligns with the Greater Adelaide average.
+Non-family households make up the remaining 29.3%, with lone person households at 26.5% and group households comprising 2.7% of the total.
+The median household size is 2.5 people, which matches the Greater Adelaide average.

 Frequently Asked Questions - Households